Laitram31/dwm/README.md

 ## Important notes
-For default keybinds read the man pages, it is up to date, there are no default keybind for st or dmenu to allow the use of the use of other terminal or application launcher without recompiling.
-Gaps are disabled by default, it's possible to enable them via Xresources if dwm was installed from ratakor-repo.
+For default keybinds read the man pages, it is up to date, there are no default keybinds for st or dmenu to allow the use of other terminal or application launcher without recompiling.

-Thus This build of dwm can be used as a [package](https://github.com/ratakor/ratakor-repo) and modified only through [sxhkd](https://github.com/baskerville/sxhkd) and [Xresources](https://wiki.archlinux.org/title/X_resources).
+Thus this build of dwm can be used as a [package](https://github.com/ratakor/ratakor-repo) and modified only through [sxhkd](https://github.com/baskerville/sxhkd) and [Xresources](https://wiki.archlinux.org/title/X_resources).

+Gaps are disabled by default, it's possible to enable them via Xresources by setting dwm.enablegaps to +1 or by setting enablegaps to 1 in config.h, it's even possible to enable them on the fly with super + shift + g.

 ## patch added and changes iirc
 - attach aside
 - rainbow tab
 - Xresources but default to dracula theme
 - alpha (transparency)
-- quitprompt (Super + Shift + E)
+- quitprompt (super + shift + e)
 - bartab (all app are shown in status bar and have an optional border)
 - 3 layouts, tile, bottom stack and floating
-- true fullscreen with Super + F
+- true fullscreen (super + f)
-- color in status bar
+- colors in status bar
-- statusbar on all monitors
+- status bar on all monitors
-- cycle layouts
+- cycle layouts (super + shift + space)
 - smartborders
-- gaps (also in bar, everything can be disabled with super + shift + g)
+- gaps (also in bar, everything can be toggled on/off with super + shift + g)
 - restart with `kill -10 $(pidof dwm)`

-## Xresources
+## TODO

-Read config.def.h, mainly colors set with a string like '#BD93F9' but there is also enablegaps that can be set to +1 to enable gaps.
+- Add rofi or any application launcher support to quitprompt or add dmenu as a dependency
+- Fix ugly hard code of font because icons are too big or too small
+- Add an azerty configuration switch maybe or autodetect layout idk

 ---